wyt2000/InverseCoder/README.md

 ## Paper
 **Arxiv:** <https://arxiv.org/abs/2407.05700>

-Please cite the paper if you use the models or datasets from InverseCoder.
+Please cite the paper if you use the code, models or datasets from InverseCoder.

 ```
 @misc{wu2024inversecoderunleashingpowerinstructiontuned,